Adverse Weather

 Lay-Off

-It is also worth reviewing contracts of employment for any right to lay-off.
-If you have the contractual right to lay-off then you could exercise that right if a snow-day forces the workplace to close.
+If you have the contractual right to lay-off then you could exercise that right if a period of adverse weather forces the workplace to close.
 If an employee is ‘laid-off’ then they are not required to come to work.
-They will be entitled to guarantee pay (currently £38 per day) rather than their full normal pay for that day.
+They will be entitled to guarantee pay rather than their full normal pay for that day.
+Check our Statutory Payments information for the latest rate of guaranteed pay.
 This can limit the financial impact of any short-term workplace closure caused by the weather.

 Enforced Holiday